Stock Market in India

 - The process of opening an account is now made online.
 So the time of the applicant will be saved.

-- You can even trade your stocks online or through a phone call whichever is convenient to you.
+- You can even trade your stocks online or through a phone call whichever is convenient for you.

 So these are the steps you must follow to get registered for investing in the stock market.